 He knew that a scientific revolution had occurred and that many educated people were convinced that its consequence was the relegation of religious belief to irrelevance, or at best a private consolation.

 However, he also knew that the scientific revolution played itself out in ways that, to put it kindly, didn’t work.

 The institutions that arrogated to themselves the name of science presumed to speak on matters beyond the powers of science.
 Worse, they presumed to marginalize people who spoke about non-scientific matters in non-scientific ways.

 Wanting to see society healed through sound thought and observing the direction of conventional thought, he hoped the sciences would be restored to their rightful and honorable place.
 He even hoped they might generate a solution to the problems they had contributed to.

-But he knew this would take a new approach to science rooted in a different philosophy: one more consistent and coherent than the materialism that scientists extended from a method to a first principle.
-He knew it would require a repentence, if not by scientists themselves then by philosophers of science who had tried to do through science what science can't do.
+But he knew this would require a new approach to science rooted in a different philosophy.
+It required an approach more coherent than the materialism that would-be philosophers had transformed from a method into a first principle.
+He knew it would require a repentance, if not by scientists themselves, then by would-be philosophers of science who had tried to do through science what science can’t do.

 Before any of that could take place, the work of the unscientific would-be scientists who were teaching children had to be challenged.
 That is why, during 1943, Lewis had the gall to write the text I quoted previously:

 I believe that we are not sufficiently attentive to the importance of elementary text books.

 Lewis believed that these elementary text books subtly misled students to draw unhealthy conclusions not grounded in careful thought.
 In The Abolition of Man, he argued that those trying to build a post-human world were executing a three stage process (Please Note: it was not a plan or a conspiracy. rather, it was the necessary development of the inner logic of the premises the age had accepted).

 Stage one Is to debunk the student.
 In one place, he summarizes what he means by debunking in the famous and oft-quoted passage,